-^{} Part year only

-(i) Details of STI payments made in the 2013 FY are included in Section 12.6

-(ii) Other:

-^{1.} Includes parking for G Jones, G Casello, R Longley for whole FY.
-Pro Rata parking for P Canterbury.

-^{2.} Includes accommodation costs and financial services for D Meehan.

-(iii) Further details of share based payments are provided in Section 12.7

-(iv) Mr Casello's performance rights were those approved by Shareholders on 24 November 2010, all of which are vested at the date of this report.

-(v) No Director or Executive appointed during the current or previous period received a cash payment as part of their consideration for agreeing to hold the position.
+Includes parking for Glones, G casello, R Longley for whole FY.
+Pro Rata parking for P Canterbury Includes accommodation costs and financial services for D Meehan Includes accommodation costs and financial services for D Meehan Includes accommodation costs and financial services for D Meehan Includes accommodation costs and financial services for D Meehan Includes accommodation costs and financial services for D Meehan Includes accommodation costs and financial services for D Meehan Includes accommodation costs and financial services for D Meehan Mr Casello's performance rights are those approved by Shareholders on 24 November 2010, all of which are vested at the date of this report.
+No Director or Executive appointed during the current or previous period received a cash payment as part of their consideration for agreeing to hold the position.

-12.6 SHORT TERM INCENTIVE ('STI') PAYMENTS
+12.6 Short Term Incentive ('STI') Payments